KernCore91/-SC-Cry-of-Fear-Weapons-Project/README.md

 ## Updates

+### Update 1.4.1:
+* Fix player's speed not being affected when aiming and using the syringe on players.

 ### Update 1.4:
 * Added Destructor to the v_action (avoiding Instance crashes, hopefully);
 * Added a Laser sprite to the Glock 19;